MCatapang/CodingBootcamp/Week7/D3_Notes_React.md

 	-  The folder structure for our React app as given by the webkit is as follows: ![Folder Structure|400](https://s3.amazonaws.com/General_V88/boomyeah2015/codingdojo/curriculum/content/chapter/react-project-structure.PNG)
 	- `src/index.js` is the entry point in our React project
 		- This is where we call `ReactDOM.render` and send in our main `<App />` component
-2. Create a "components" folder under `project-name-here/src` and create a "components" folder
-	- All components will be placed inside this folder
-	- You can think of a component as a `div` that contains all of the styling and JavaScript that it needs
-3. Create your components
+2. Create your components
-4. Modify your "App.js" located at `project-name-here/src` accordingly
+3. Modify your "App.js" located at `project-name-here/src` accordingly
-5. (**HIGHLY RECOMMENDED**) Utilize JSX in your components and "App.js"
-	- E.g., "MyNewComponent.jsx" (with `props`)

-	- E.g., "App.js" (with props)

-	- The data flow in React flows downward, so props can be used to pass data down from component to component

 ### Deployment
 1. Run `npm start`  in Terminal